Joy-iitkgp/Customer_segmentation/README.md

 # Customer_segmentation
-Customer Segmentation of Macdonald fast food data
+Customer Segmentation of Macdonald fast food data, Using KMeans Clustering and other methods